TTNRT/blogwebsite/_posts/2023-08-07-weather-outlook.md

 ---
 layout: post
+author: TTNRT
-title: 	"Weather outlook"
+title: Weather outlook
-date: 	2023-08-07 12:28:59 -0400
+date: 2023-08-07T17:33:02.629Z
+thumbnail: /images/day1outlookaug.png
+category: weather
+summary: Blog update
 ---
 We here at TTNRT, in coordination with the National Weather Service and NOAA, are doing outlooks for our viewing area.

-These outlooks are made to help our employees and community with safty and priority from sereve or non sereve weather in the Detroit Metro area.
+These outlooks are made to help our employees and community with safety and priority from severe or non severe weather in the Detroit Metro area.

-Weather conditons are very importent to keep note of, thoughout your daily life, so that you can be prepared in case of sereve weather strikes.
+Weather conditions are very important to keep note of, throughout your daily life, so that you can be prepared in case of severe weather strikes.

 Let's take a look at our current Day 1 outlook

 ## Day 1

 ![](/images/archives/day1outlookaug.png)

 > SRC: Storm Prediction Center

 Looking at the risks, the Detroit area is under for some thunderstorms for today.
-As they may become sereve, they are standard type storms, with no threat at all!
+As they may become severe, they are standard type storms, with no threat at all!

-However, general thunderstorms have threats of purducing heavy rain fall, thunder and lightning, strong winds, and small hail (pea size).
+However, general thunderstorms have threats of producing heavy rain fall, thunder and lightning, strong winds, and small hail (pea size).

-Looking around the east cost, there appers to be a Moderate risk for most of that area too!
+Looking around the east cost, there appears to be a Moderate risk for most of that area too!

-That risk, in general, does have capabilities to produce a torrnado and large hail!
+That risk, in general, does have capabilities to produce a tornado and large hail!

 This area is for parts of the Mid-Atlantic region, and the sides of New England.

 ## Conditions/Outlooks

-Here is a snipit from NWS Detroit:
+Here is a snippet from NWS Detroit:

 ```
 Hazardous Weather Outlook